ChrisDujmic/Lsharp/README.md

 # Lsharp

-My Personal script for L#
+My Personal scripts for L#

+All projects in this Repo are released under the CPOL LICENSE